gphat/solicitor/README.md

-*Note:* This library isn't meant to be configuration for your _entire_ application, as doing dynamic configuration is really hard. *This is for smaller, critical values that you can easily reason about being able to change at any time.&
+*Note:* This library isn't meant to be configuration for your _entire_ application, as doing dynamic configuration is really hard. *This is for smaller, critical values that you can easily reason about being able to change at any time.*

 # Types